-A number of established and new medications are available that were shown to modify disease course by reducing relapse rates and/or delaying disease and disability progression.
-However, optimal treatment response can only be achieved through early initiation4-6 and continuous long-term treatment.
+A number of established2 and new medications3 are available that were shown to modify disease course by reducing relapse rates and/or delaying disease and disability progression.
+However, optimal treatment response can only be achieved through early initiation4-6 and continuous long-term treatment.7

 The key prerequisite for an effective self-administered therapy is that patients follow their physicians' treatment recommendations, i.e. are compliant or adherent to therapy.
-In contrast, patients missing doses or interrupting therapy fare worse than patients adhering to their treatment regimen.7-9 Furthermore, adherence was shown to have a direct effect on healthcare resource utilization and may thus affect healthcare costs.
+In contrast, patients missing doses or interrupting therapy fare worse than patients adhering to their treatment regimen.7-9 Furthermore, adherence was shown to have a direct effect on healthcare resource utilization and may thus affect healthcare costs.^{9, 10}

-However, non-adherence to therapy is a major challenge in all chronic diseases requiring long-term treatment.
-Non-adherence rates among patients with MS taking disease-modifying drugs (DMDs) are particularly high reaching about 50% after 2 years of drug initiation.
+However, non-adherence to therapy is a major challenge in all chronic diseases requiring long-term treatment.11 Non-adherence rates among patients with MS taking disease-modifying drugs (DMDs) are particularly high reaching about 50% after 2 years of drug initiation.12 and

-The World Health Organization has suggested that improving treatment adherence may have a larger effect on society and health than most major therapeutic advances.
-In general, there are various methods to improve adherence, which may be grouped into the main categories:
+The World Health Organization has suggested that improving treatment adherence may have a larger effect on society and health than most major therapeutic advances.13 In general, there are various methods to improve adherence,^{11, 14} which may be grouped into the main categories:

-- Improving patient care/patient centricity, including: - o Improving communication between physicians and patients - Patient education - o Extended clinic opening hours, thus shorter waiting times and
+- Improving patient care/patient centricity, including: - o Improving communication between physicians and patients - o Patient education - o Extended clinic opening hours, thus shorter waiting times o Improvements in drug-delivery devices (for certain drugs)

 - Improving medication application to enhance ease of use and tolerability, including:

-- Improved dosing schedules
+- o Improved dosing schedules

 - Adequate management of side effects

 - Improvement in drug formulation

-- IMPACT number 18016; BETAPREDICT; Version 1.0, 12 February 2015